jedahan/devicetreegen/Readme.md

 Device Tree Fun
 ------------

-The device tree is annoying to work with sometimes.
+The Beaglebone Black is an amazing device, but the device tree can be really annoying to work with sometimes.
 Lets generate one!

-I put this together quickly, testing, help and improvements are very welcome.
+This was put together VERY quickly, and presently only supports GPIO 'mode7' --- testing, help and improvements are very welcome.

 Components used: